 By 1900, Britain owned a quarter of the world.
-Countries such as Canada, India, South Africa, Egypt, Australia and New Zealand were owned by Britain as part of the British Empire.
+Countries such as Canada, India, South Africa, Egypt, Australia and New Zealand were either owned by Britain or were still highly influenced by the British Empire.
 Queen Victoria had been crowned Empress of India.
 Huge amounts of money were made from these colonies and Britain had a powerful military presence in all parts of the world.
 The Empire was seen as the status symbol of a country that was the most powerful in the world.
 Hence Britain's title "Great Britain".

 Germany clearly believed that a sign of a great power was possession of overseas colonies.
 The 'best' had already been taken by Britain but Germany resolved to gain as much colonial territory as possible.

 Her main target was Africa.
 She colonised territory in southern Africa (now Namibia) which no-one really wanted as it was useless desert but it did create much anger in London as Germany's new territories were near South Africa with its huge diamond and gold reserves.
 In reality, Germany's African colonies were of little economic importance but it gave her the opportunity to demonstrate to the German people that she had Great Power status even if this did make relations with Britain more fragile than was perhaps necessary for the economic returns Germany got from her colonies.

 A second issue that caused much friction between Britain and Germany was Germany's desire to increase the size of her navy.
 Britain accepted that Germany, as a large land-based country, needed a large army.
 But Germany had a very small coastline and Britain could not accept that Germany needed a large navy.

 Postcard from 1912 of the Spithead review of Britain's Navy